 How to serve– heat in the microwave until steaming hot and enjoy!

 With healthy grains, vegetables and proteins, these meal prep salads are perfect for lunch.
 Making them ahead will ensure that you get an extra serving of veggies in your day!
 From meal prep bowls to jar salads, these recipes all look tasty and easy to prep.

 How to meal prep– Cook and portion out into meal prep containers or jars.
 For jar salads, ensure that the dressing and heartier ingredients go at the bottom of the jar, and layer up placing delicate ingredients at the top.
 Make sure crispy ingredients + avocados are stored separately until you are ready to serve.

 How to store– Some options for storing salads include:

-- these 2 cup glass meal prep containers
+- these 2 cup meal prep containers

 - store in 1 pint mason jars, then dump into a clean bowl to toss everything up in the dressing.